Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/6-using-hp-port.md

    - Click the **Run Connection Automation** link in the Diagram window to automate the remaining connections.

    - In the Run Connection Automation dialog box make sure the **All Automation** box is checked, then click **OK** to accept the default connections.
 The finished diagram should look like the following figure.

     ![block diagram](./media/image62.png)

-    ***Note*:** You might receive a critical warning message regarding forcibly mapping a net into a conflicting address.
+    **Note:** You might receive a critical warning message regarding forcibly mapping a net into a conflicting address.
 Address the error by manually updating the memory mapped address in the next steps.
     Click **OK** if you see the error message.

-7. Assign Address Manually

-    In most cases Vivado connection automation can setup address correctly.
-In the current use case, it is confused by our physical connection because HP0 and HP2 now covers the same address range.
-We need to resolve this issue by making the address range of these two ports not overlapping.
+7. Assign the address manually.
+In most cases, Vivado connection automation can set up the address correctly.
+In the current use case, it is confused by the physical connection because HP0 and HP2 now cover the same address range.
+Resolve this issue by making sure that the address range of these two ports does not overlap.

    - Select the **Address Editor** window.

     ![](./media/image63.png)

-    - In the Address Editor window, expand **axi_cdma_0 →
+    - In the Address Editor window, expand **axi_cdma_0 → axi_cdma_0/Data**.
-    axi_cdma_0/Data**.
 Right-click **HP2_DDR_LOWOCM** and select **Unassign**.

     - In the Range column for **S_AXI_HP0**, select **256M**.

     - Under Offset Address for **S_AXI_HP0**, set a value of **0x2000_0000**.

     - In the Address Editor window, expand **axi_cdma_0 → axi_cdma_0/Data → Unassigned**.
-Right- click on **HP2_DDR_LOWOCM** and select **Assign**.
+Right-click **HP2_DDR_LOWOCM** and select **Assign**.

     - In the Range column for **S_AXI_HP2**, select **256M**.